Rethink Your Holiday Celebration Plans This Year

 At Your Gathering

 If you do decide to host a gathering, as awkward as it is, you all should be wearing masks, and you should be socially distancing if the people who are in your home are not regular family members.
-I know that will seem odd, but it’s what we have to do for Thanksgiving so that we don’t get to a point by Christmas where everything is shut down.
+I know that will seem odd, but it’s what we have to do so that we don’t get to a point where everything is shut down.

 Instead of having people sleep at your house, have them stay at a hotel, so that at least you’re not together all of the time.